-- The school will contact the parent/guardian and confirm that a dose of pain relief (Paracetamol) was NOT administered before school, parents/guardians and if appropriate the pupil will also be asked if they have taken any other medication containing pain relief medication i.e. decongestants e.g. Sudafed, cold and flu remedies e.g. Lemsip and medication for cramps e.g. Feminax etc. and these conversations will be recorded.
-If a dose of pain relief has not been administered in the past 4 hours the school will with parental consent administer 1 dose. - If the school cannot contact the parent/guardian and therefore cannot confirm if pain relief (Paracetamol) was administer before school then the school will refuse to administer pain relief.
+- The school will contact the parent/guardian and confirm that a dose of pain relief (Paracetamol) was NOT administered before school, parents/guardians and if appropriate the pupil will also be asked if they have taken any other medication containing pain relief medication, i.e. decongestants e.g. Sudafed, cold and flu remedies e.g. Lemsip and medication for cramps e.g. Feminax, etc. and these conversations will be recorded.
+If a dose of pain relief has not been administered in the past 4 hours, the school will, with parental consent, administer 1 dose and record the consent given time and date in writing using the comments section of Template E. - If the school cannot contact the parent/guardian and therefore cannot confirm if pain relief (paracetamol) was administered before school, then the school will refuse to administer pain relief.